-- Immediately in the case of termination for a serious cause; - 30 days from the termination of the optionee's employment for reasons other than death or retirement; - 60 days following retirement; - 180 days following the death of the optionee; and - 10 years from the date of grant.
+- Immediately in the case of termination for a serious cause; - 30 days from the termination of the optionee's employment for reasons other than death or retirement; - 60 days following retirement.
+Subject to certain conditions related to years of service, the optionee's age at retirement and their professional activities during retirement, a retiring optionee is permitted to retain the rights under their options as they existed prior to retirement; - 180 days following the death of the optionee; and - 10 years from the date of grant.